History & Technology

 Technological Determinism Revisited

 Wars are at the center of subjects of premodern history because they embody such background forces as class struggle and rational maximizing.
 We tend to assign “powers” to technologies when they just are not there.
 “The machine throws out anthropomorphic habits of thought” and Marx’s expectation that the railroad in India would dissolve the caste system.
-Routine tells us that technological change will be resisted, but not the form of resistance.
+Routine tells us that technological change is resisted, but not the form of resistance.

 The Idea of “Technology” and Postmodern Pessimism